 Who doesn’t need a handwritten hug to get through the day?

-I was one of the lucky kids with a mom who always made her school lunch.
-At the time, I had no idea this wasn’t the case for everyone.
-Later in life, when I heard friends’ stories of sad PB &J sandwiches thrown together while running after the bus, I realized the level of pampering in my mother’s morning routine.
+I was one of the lucky kids whose mom always made her school lunch.
+I had no idea this wasn’t the case for everyone until later in life, when friends shared stories of sad PB&J sandwiches thrown together while running after the bus.
 Honestly, all I had to do was remember to grab that brown bag off the table, and you better believe I still forgot it.

 Don’t get me wrong.
 These weren’t gourmet meals by any means.
-Looking back, though, the level of care packed in those ziplocks was astounding, especially for a mom who admittedly isn’t a morning person.
+Looking back, though, the level of care packed in those ziplocks was over the top, especially for a mom who admittedly isn’t a morning person.
 The types of sandwiches and sliced fruit were always on rotation and organized per each kid’s preferences, but there was always one constant – the handwritten note.

 These days, my mom’s little love notes have taken on a new form.
 The years of school lunches are long gone, but her sticky note game is still strong.
 Sure, it may be a boring piece of paperwork she needed to mail my way, but you better believe that envelope contains a sticky note with a smiley face and “Love you!”
 To my husband’s dismay, I often find these hard to throw away.
 I’m not a hoarder of many things, but take a peek at my desk and you’re sure to find a beloved pile of pink and yellow stickies.

 WATCH: 10 Signs You're Turning Into Your Southern Mama

 So, if you’re a mom in the trenches who thinks her little touches are going without notice, stay strong.
 Your kids are sure to look back on it with a smile someday.